zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 <details>
   <summary>
-    Example 5: Reject unhandled requests in all interceptors with logging:
+    Example 5: Reject unhandled requests with logging in all interceptors:
   </summary>

 ```ts